If you had a first aid kit with memories of the best moments of your relationship, what would you keep in there?

 I kissed some idiot three houses down on his street two days later.

+We were both left with a weakness for one another, but somehow never got the timing right.
 “I didn’t know what else to do that night, so I ran away,” he told me much later.
+The diva became a successful writer.